bondhan/bondhan/README.md

-Hi there 👋, I am Bondhan Novandy, Indonesian and living in Depok, West-Java Indonesia.
+Hi there 👋, I'm Bondhan Novandy, an Indonesian currently living in Depok, West Java.

-I have been into programming since high school and currently working as IT Architect in one of the telecom companies in Indonesia.
+I've been into programming since high school, and I'm currently working as an IT Architect at one of the telecom companies in Indonesia.

-In my "leasure" time I used to do PoCs on some of things which make me curious and of course with some $$ it will be more interesting 😅
+In my **leisure** time, I enjoy doing proof-of-concepts (PoCs) on things that spark my curiosity—and of course, it gets even more interesting with some 💰 involved 😅.

-My programming languages are Go, Python, Java, C/C++ and assembly.
+Programming languages I use include Go, Python, Java, C/C++, and assembly.

-My expertise are:
+**My areas of expertise:**
 - EMV
-- Smart Card/Java Card/Mifrare/Desfire cards
+- Smart Card / Java Card / Mifare / Desfire cards
 - Golang microservices
 - Qt with C/C++
-- Python for toolings
+- Python for tooling
 - ISO8583
-- IT architecture/End2End Solutions Architect, some projects (on premise):
+- Embedded Systems
-  1. API Gateways (Tyk & Krakend)
+- IT Architecture / End-to-End Solutions Architecture

-  2. Bank Gateway (Middleware Application)
+**Some of the projects I’ve worked on (on-premise) in the last 2 years:**
-  3. KeyCloak
+1. Bank Gateway (modernization from C++ mfino to Java Microservices)
-  4. Prepaid Registration
+2. Camara Data Monetization (Keycloak + Tyk)
-  5. SDP
+3. Prepaid Registration Modernization from Tibco to Microservices
-  6. Docker/Containerization
+4. Emergency Credit
-  7. Kubernetes
+5. IT System Architecture review and capacity sizing
-  8. etc.
+6. ...and more

-I am opened for any collaborations which make impact.
+I'm open to any collaboration that makes impact.

-Thanks
+Thanks!